garethltm/obsibrain/2024 Semester 1/INFOSYS303 - Solutions Architecture/The Passive Structure Aspect.md

-- which represents the objects on which behavior is performed; these are usually inf
+- which represents the objects on which behavior is performed; these are usually information objects in the Business Layer & data objects in the Application Layer, but they may also be used to represent physical objects